cchanxzy/react-currency-input-field/README.md

 - Can allow/disallow decimals
 - Written in TypeScript and has type support
 - Does not use any third party packages

+## Migrating to v3.0.0

+There are a number of breaking changes in v3.0.0, please read the [release notes](#v300-release-notes) if migrating from v2 to v3.

+:warning: Most important change is: `onChange` has been renamed to `onValueChange`

 ## Examples